 America is not the Greatest Country in the World Anymore

-When the HBO show THE NEWSROOM was first announced, I managed to catch a video (seen at the right) which told me that this should be the greatest television show to come to the small screen since ... well, anything.
+When the HBO show The Newsroom was first announced, I managed to catch a video (seen below) which told me that this should be the greatest television show to come to the small screen since ... well, anything.
 In that clip, we hear Will McAvoy (the main character of the show) say this:

 There is absolutely no evidence to support the statement that we're the greatest country in the world.
 We're seventh in literacy, twenty-seventh in math, twenty-second in science, forty-ninth in life expectancy, 178th in infant mortality, third in median household income, number four in labor force, and number four in exports.
 We lead the world in only three categories: number of incarcerated citizens per capita, number of adults who believe angels are real, and defense spending, where we spend more than the next twenty-six countries combined, twenty-five of whom are allies.